Published on:

 Designer

-A fascinating trend has been brewing in the world of office design is the incorporation of casual, coffee shop-like atmospheres into modern workspaces.
+A fascinating trend has been brewing in the world of office design.
+The incorporation of casual, coffee shop-like atmospheres into modern workspaces.

 At OP, we've observed firsthand how this trend is reshaping the way businesses approach their work environments.
 This article explores the coffee shop effect and its profound impact on office spaces.